Belle531/react-webpack-d1/react-webpack-d1/README.md

   Bundles your app for production into `./dist`.

 - **npm run preview**
-  Serves the production build locally at http://localhost:5000.
+  Serves the production build locally at[Website Link](http://localhost:3000)

 ---